Best AI Portfolio Management Chatbots in 2026

 What is the best AI portfolio management chatbot?

 There is no single best one; it depends on what you want it to do.
 PortfolioPilot leads on a whole-portfolio risk and diversification read, Magnifi on conversational fund research, and Empower on aggregation dashboards.
 ChatGPT explains concepts but cannot see your accounts.
-Walnut grounds the chat in your real connected broker, frames each holding against the S&P 500, and turns research into baskets you approve.
+Walnut grounds the chat in your real connected broker, frames each holding against the S&P 500, and turns research into portfolios you approve.
 Walnut is not an investment adviser.

 What is an AI portfolio management chatbot?